 The internet has profoundly changed the way business is done.
 Eighteen years ago, the internet was still in its infancy — Facebook didn’t exist and MySpace had just launched — and businesses tried to reach buyers through print advertising, direct mail, TV commercials and other methods.
 Inbound marketing is ideal for attracting, engaging, and closing today's buyers, especially in complex industries with highly considered purchases.
 Read on to learn why and how it works.

-Today, consumers and B2B buyers aren’t seeing — and aren’t being persuaded by — “push” tactics like these.
+Today, consumers and B2B buyers aren’t seeing — and aren’t being persuaded by — “push” tactics.
 Instead, they have complete control over what they see, and where, when, and how they see it.
 As they contemplate their challenges/needs and how they’ll solve them, they use online searches and social networks to find product reviews and information; to follow industry news, trends, and technology; and to talk with peers and professional connections about their product and service experiences.

 Today, 94% of B2B buyers use online search as they make purchase decisions, rendering traditional advertising strategies nearly obsolete – and certainly ineffective.